Pvanduyse/open5e/source/Spellcasting/spells_a-z/f/forcecage.rst

 **Duration:** 1 hour

-An immobile, invisible, cube shaped prison composed of magical force springs into existence around an area you choose within range.
+An immobile, :ref:`srd:invisible`, cube shaped prison composed of magical force springs into existence around an area you choose within range.
 The prison can be a cage or a solid box, as you choose.